28 May 2026 Fire door guidance

 Examples of our surveyors carrying out fire door surveys.

-A Sircle Fire Safety Surveyor conducting a fire door survey at an NHS Trust in the North.
+A Sircle Fire Safety Surveyor conducting a fire door survey at a residential block of flats.

 A Sircle Fire Safety Surveyor carrying out a fire door survey at a social housing complex.